thepassle/blog/blog/self-unregistering-service-workers/index.md

 https://cdn.ing.com/ing-lib-ow/4.0.0/es-modules/index.js
 ```

 This is nice, because **feature-a** is totally in control of their project and dependencies.
 However, this leads to a problem when features come together in apps.
-If we have many different features, **feature-a**, **feature-b**, **feature-c**, and they all depend on a different version of ing-web:
+Imagine if we have many different features in the app, **feature-a**, **feature-b**, **feature-c**, and they all depend on a different version of ing-web:

 ```
 feature-a@1.0.0